Community Supported Agriculture

-Economics – You get a substantial savings over the price you would pay for the same items at the farmers market.
+Economics – you get a substantial savings over the price you would pay for the same items at the farmers market.
 By supporting a local business you also keep your money circulating in your community.
 When you shop and eat, you vote with your food dollars for how you want food to be grown, farm lands to be managed and natural resources to be allocated.

-Food Security – supporting local farms ensures that farms stay in the community, which is nice for the landscape but even more importantly ensures that local food will be available into the future.
+Food Security – supporting a local farm ensures that farmland and farming knowledge stays in the community, which is great for the landscape but even more importantly ensures that local food will be available into the future.

-Environmental Health – buying local uses less fossil fuel for transportation and farming without pesticides keeps harsh chemicals out of the environment and its better for the farm workers, the land and the consumer.
+Environmental Health – buying local uses less fossil fuel for transportation and farming without pesticides keeps harsh chemicals out of the environment; it’s better for the farm workers, the land and the consumer.

 Community Building – Knowing your farmer and know where your food comes from is a huge piece of creating a stronger community.